YingxuH/DataSciencePosts/docs/LLM_notes.md

 ## Architecture
 Up to 2023, most of the trending LMs follow the transformer architecture.

 ### Embeddings
 Compared to traditional RNNs, the sequential feature of the input is not taken care of by the recurrent process.
 On the contrary, positional embedding handles this.

+The embedding matrix is shared between the input embedding and the output classification process.

 ### Attention
 > [!NOTE]
-> Might be quite obvious, but still want to keep a note here: shared matrix is used for each token in the sequence.
+> It Might be quite obvious, but I still want to note here: shared matrix is used for each token in the sequence.

 - **Encoder**: Fully visiable structure.
 No Causal mask.
 - **Decoder**: Tokens appearing at subsequent times are masked.
 - **Predix LM** (T5): Tokens representing the input prefix/instruction are fully visible to each other, while tokens in the real input can only see the preceding tokens.

+### Point-wise Feed forward layer

+## Pretraining
-## Pre-training objectives
+### Pre-training objectives
-### Denoising objective
+#### Denoising objective
 corrupt the input sequence and reproduce it in the output.
 - **Bert** (masked language modeling, MLM): corrupts 15% of the tokens.
 80% of the corrupted tokens are replaced with a special mask token, 10% are replaced with a random token, and the remaining 10% are unchanged.
 The task is to reproduce the entire original sequence.
 - **Mass style** (T5): replace corrupted tokens with the special mask token.